MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/database-pitr-prod-sandbox.md

 > [!IMPORTANT]
 > Self-service point in time restore (PITR) is not supported between environments that are on different regions.
 For more details, refer to the "Known issues" section later in this article.

+### Applicable scenario for production to sandbox restore

+Restoring the production database to a sandbox environment is useful if you accidentally lost data in your production environment.
+Using this method, you have a chance to recover the data and repopulate it into your production environment.
+Perform a point-in-time restore from your production environment to your sandbox environment, connect to your sandbox environment to recover the data from the restored database, then repopulate it back into your production environment.

 ### Restore operation failure

-If the restore operation isn't successful, you can do a rollback.
-If you select the **Rollback** option after the operation originally fails, your target sandbox environment is restored to the state that it was in before the refresh began.
+If the restore operation isn't successful, it automatically rolls back.
+Your target sandbox environment is restored to the state that it was in before the restore began.
 Rollbacks are made available by the PITR capability of Azure SQL Database.
-They are typically required if a customization that is present in the target sandbox environment can't complete a database synchronization with the newly refreshed data.
+They are typically required if a customization that is present in the target sandbox environment can't complete a database synchronization with the newly restored data.

-To determine the root cause of the failure, use the available buttons to download the runbook logs before you start the rollback operation.
+To determine the root cause of the failure, use the **Environment change history** page to download the logs for the failed rollback operation.

 ### Data elements that aren't copied during restore copy